-The maximum course load for an entering first-quarter regular freshman is 18 quarter hours, except for pre-engineering students or by special permission from the Dean of the College.
-The maximum load for a student who has an average of "B" or above during the preceding quarter is 21 quarter hours.
+The maximum course load for an entering first-quarter regular freshman is 18 quarter hours, except for pre-engineering students or by special permission from the Dean of Instruction.
+The maximum load for a student who has an average of "B" or above during the preceding quarter is 21 quarter hours or by special permission from the Dean of Instruction.
 The minimum load for a regular full-time student is 12 quarter hours.
 An average student earns 48 quarter hours in three quarters.